vdhamer/Photo-Club-Hub-HTML/.github/README.md

 The input data driving these apps this forms a 3-level hierarchy:

 1. a central list with (dozens/hundreds/thousands? of) participating clubs,
-2. local lists with (dozens of) members per club), and
+2. local lists with (dozens of) members per club, and
 3. local portfolios with (dozens of) selected images per member.

 > The idea is to provide a centralized portal to view images managed by the individual clubs.